hanren2021/ASA-Spring-Boot-Admin-Sample/Setup-Spring-Boot-Admin-in-Consumption-Tier.md

    - Create application.properties file under ./resources/ folder with the following contents

      **Example application.properties for your app running in Azure Spring Apps consumption tier:**
-       - Fill in your sbaserver App URL as the "spring.boot.admin.client.url" value, which should like this: https://sbaserver.xxx.xxx.azurecontainerapps.io/
+       - Fill in your Spring Boot Admin server App URL as the "spring.boot.admin.client.url" value, which should like this: https://sbaserver.[env-name].[region].azurecontainerapps.io/
-       - Fill in your sbaclient App URL as the "spring.boot.admin.client.instance.management-base-url" value, which should like this: https://sbaclient.xxx.xxx.azurecontainerapps.io:443
+       - Fill in your client App name as the "spring.boot.admin.client.instance.name" value.
+You can manuanlly set it as "sbaclient" or use environment variable: ${SPRING_APPLICATION_NAME}
        - Fill in spring.boot.admin.client.username and spring.boot.admin.client.password
+       - Set management.endpoints.web.exposure.include=* to expose all the available actuator endpoints.
+       - Set spring.boot.admin.client.instance.prefer-ip=true to let Spring Boot Admin use the ip-address rather then the hostname in the monitor urls.

        ```
-       spring.boot.admin.client.url=<your sbaserver App URL>
+       spring.boot.admin.client.url=<your Spring Boot Admin server App URL>
        management.endpoints.web.exposure.include=*
-       spring.boot.admin.client.instance.name=sbaclient
-       spring.boot.admin.client.instance.management-base-url=<your sbaclient App URL>
+       spring.boot.admin.client.instance.name=${SPRING_APPLICATION_NAME}
+       spring.boot.admin.client.instance.prefer-ip=true
        spring.boot.admin.client.username=<username>
        spring.boot.admin.client.password=<password>
        ```